-In this paper, we prove three important theorems about Edwards curves and use them to construct a new CSIDH algorithm.
-First, we show that if we take a random element from $\mathbb{F}p^{\times 2}$ (the set of square elements in \mathbb{F}p) as the w-coordinate of a point P and determine whether the w-coordinate of 2P is square in \mathbb{F}p or not, then we can generate a point in ker $(\pi_p - 1)$ or in ker $(\pi_p + 1)$ and determine which set the point belongs to.
+In this paper, we prove four important theorems about the w-coordinate on Edwards curves and use them to construct a new implementation of the CSIDH key exchange.
+First, we show that if we take a random element from the set of square elements in \mathbb{F}p as the wcoordinate of a point P and determine whether the w-coordinate of 2P is square in \mathbb{F}p or not, then we can generate a point in ker $(\pi_p - 1)$ or in ker $(\pi_p + 1)$ and determine which set the point belongs to.
 Specifically, if the w-coordinate of 2P is square, then this coordinate represents a point in ker $(\pi_p + 1)$, and if the w-coordinate of 2P is not square, then the reciprocal of this coordinate represents a point in ker $(\pi_p - 1)$.
-Second, we show that there is no difference between the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p + 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probab
+Second, we show that there is no difference between the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point in ker $(\pi_p - 1)$ and the probability of generating a point of order l_i is $1 - 1/\ell_i$, like Montgomery curves.
+Finally, we show that an Edwards coefficient is unique up to an \mathbb{F}p -isomorphism, like a Montgomery coefficient.

-By using these theorems, we can construct a new CSIDH algorithm that only uses Edwards curves (Algorithm 1).
-Moreover, we show that our algorithm is as fast as (or a little bit faster than) the algorithm proposed by Meyer and Reith, which as far as we know, is the state of the art.
+By using these theorems, we construct a non-trivial new implementation of the CSIDH key exchange that uses w-coordinates on Edwards curves non-trivially (Algorithm 2).
+We show that our algorithm is as fast as (or a little bit faster than) the algorithm proposed by Meyer and Reith [16], which as far as we know, is the state of the art.
+This fact can be also confirmed from data obtained by the implementation (Table 2).